 OverviewPunta Giordani 4046 m

-This summit falls on the East side (to Val Sesia) an high (700m) rock wall, while on the West side is a gentle icy summit.
+Punta Giordani falls on the East side (to Val Sesia) with a high (700m) rock wall, while on the West side is a gentle icy summit.
 It's the lowest 4000 within the Monte Rosa Group, anyhow it's a very nice summit, often climbed in one day starting from the valley floor, facilitated by the car-lift both from the Valle d'Aosta and Piedmont sides.
 It is therefore visited by many mountaineers as a not too demanding destination or as training and acclimatization in view of more demanding ascent.
-The summit panorama is quite remarkable.
+The summit views are is quite remarkable, above all towards the Val Sesia side.

-Starting point: Alagna Valsesia (Piedmont) or Staffal (Valle d'Aosta).
+Starting point: Alagna Valsesia (Piedmont) or Staffal (Valle d'Aosta) with two different road approachs:

 Airport Torino Caselle 134 km